raviqqe/ssf/README.md

 `ssf` is a structurally-typed strict functional core language supposed to be used as a target language for high-level strict functional programming languages.

 This repository consists of two crates of `ssf` and `ssf-llvm`.
-The former is to construct intermediate representation (IR) of `ssf` going through type check and other validation and the latter is to compile it into LLVM IR bitcodes.
+The former is to construct intermediate representation (IR) of `ssf` going through type check and other validation and the latter is to compile it into LLVM IR bitcode.

 ## Install